 Please describe the financial need for funding assistance.
 Show how the requested funding is needed to maintain and/or expand service.
-If you have seen demonstrable decreases in funding, describe where this funding came from, why it is no longer available at its original levels, and explain your plans for reduced funding and the impact this reduced funding would have for your service:
+If you have seen demonstrable decreases in funding, describe where this funding came from, why it is no longer available at its original levels, and explain your plans for reduced funding and the impact this reduced funding would have for your service.:

-In the 2023 calendar year, 19,111 total trips for seniors and persons with disabilities were performed within Douglas County.
+In the 2023 calendar year, 19,111 total trips for seniors and persons with disabilities were performed by service providers within Douglas County.
 Of these trips, 8,087 were funded by DRCOG 5310.
-In the 2024 calendar year, approximately 18,468 total trips for seniors and persons with disabilities were performed within Douglas County.
-Due to the designation of the Castle Rock Small UZA by the FTA, only 4,773 of these trips were funded by DRCOG 5310; a 3,314-trip decrease.
-So far in 2025, 7,061 total trips for seniors and persons with disabilities were performed within Douglas County.
-Of these, 1,336 were funded by CDOT's Multimodal Transportation and Mitigation Options Fund (MMOF), which have been important in providing trips to transit dependent groups living in the Castle Rock Small UZA as they are no longer eligible for DRCOG 5310.
-Due to recent cuts in the Colorado state budget to the amount of \$1.2 billion, the long-term viability of MMOF is at risk for our community partners that provide trips to seniors and persons with disabilities within the Castle Rock Small UZA.
-Local providers have continued to resort to using reserve funds or operating at a loss to continue providing services within the Castle Rock Small UZA.
+In the 2024 calendar year, approximately 18,468 total trips for seniors and persons with disabilities were performed by service providers who within Douglas County.
+Due to designation of the Castle Rock Small UZA by the FTA only 4,773 of these trips were funded by 5310; a 3,314-trip decrease.
+As a result, local providers have resorted to using reserve funds or operating at a loss to continue providing services within the Castle Rock Small UZA.
 Without access to 5310 funds appropriated federally to support all small UZAs, local providers will either be forced to continue operating at a loss or reduce much needed services to eligible residents within the Castle Rock Small UZA.